Pai Tiatrist: Theatrical career

 Fernandes achieved several milestones in his career.
-In 1908, he made history by becoming the first individual to record songs in the Konkani language when he collaborated with His Master's Voice.
-During this endeavor, his daughter Sophia accompanied him in the recording sessions.
-Recognizing the importance of preserving his theatrical works, Fernandes took proactive measures to publish his plays.
-In 1909, his play Batcara I (The Landlord I) was printed, and he further made available a printed album containing sixteen songs along with their musical notations.
-Continuing his creative journey, Fernandes published Batcara II on 13 June 1916.
+In 1908, he became the first individual to record songs in the Konkani language when he collaborated with His Master's Voice.
+His daughter Sophia accompanied him in the recording sessions.
+Recognizing the importance of preserving his theatrical works, Fernandes proactively published his plays.
+In 1909, his play Batcara I (The Landlord I) was printed, and he further distributed a printed album containing sixteen songs along with their musical notations.
+Fernandes then published Batcara II on 13 June 1916.
 Subsequently, in January 1937, a compilation of three of his plays, namely Battkara, Ven(eravel) Padr José Vaz, and Dotichem Kestaum, was released in a single volume.

-Fernandes's dedication to his craft extended beyond these initial achievements.
-He meticulously planned the printing of several other theatrical works, categorized into distinct volumes.
+Fernandes's also planned the printing of several other theatrical works, categorized into distinct volumes.
 Among them, Volume Two encompassed Battcara Part II, Bebddo (The Drunkard), Belle of Cavel, and Pandurang Kusmonncar.
 Volume Three included Geraldina, Rukmibai, Ranneanchem Traisaum, and Paichi Dusri Bail.
 Volume Four featured Vauraddi (The Labourer), Kunbi Jaki, and Cazar Matarponnar.
-In Volume Five, readers could explore Mozo Khapri Chakor, Professor Leitaum, and Bomboicho Telegrafist.
-Fernandes also ventured into translating notable works, such as Dongui Voiz by Molière and Teg Zann Tubbokar by Alexander Dumas.
+In Volume Five, he published Mozo Khapri Chakor, Professor Leitaum, and Bomboicho Telegrafist.
+Fernandes also translated notable works, such as Dongui Voiz by Molière and Teg Zann Tubbokar by Alexander Dumas.
 Notably, Fernandes personally undertook the printing of Kunbi Jaki, one of his most acclaimed plays, which showcased the lifestyle and capabilities of indigenous communities.

 On 11 September 1941, Fernandes, perhaps motivated by the loss or theft of three of his plays, took measures to secure copyright protection for one of his works.
 In response, John Sargent, Esquire, M.A., C.I.E., a Joint secretary to the Government of India, Department of Education, Health and Lands in New Delhi, informed Fernandes on 25 September of the absence of a formal copyright registration system in British India.
 However, Sargent clarified that copyright protection was granted automatically under the provisions of the Indian Copyright Act of 1914.
 Fernandes's play, Kunbi Jaki, has since been included in the publication Tiatrancho Jhelo by the Goa Konkani Akademi.